 Read the Report (UN site)From the Broadband Commission for Sustainable Development.
 The report holds that while low- and middle-income countries may have the most to gain from the radical potential of Artificial Intelligence (AI) to transform health systems, they may also have the most to lose.

-Read MoreTake a look at the recorded webinars from the Peoples Webinar series and Byte-sized Blog posts.
+Read the report (external site)Take a look at the recorded webinars from the Peoples Webinar series and Byte-sized Blog posts.

 This webinar discussed lessons learned from a novel online course using WhatsApp that teaches leadership and organizing skills to community organizers.
 WhatsApp, as an e-learning platform, offers the possibility of reimagining social media platforms as a new avenue for advancing civic pedagogy and networking for long-term social movement building.
 Though additional iterations are required, initial […]